 A toothache could be a sign of a more serious problem like a cavity or infection.
-That’s why it’s important that you seek emergency dental care as soon as you suspect something is wrong.
+That’s why it’s important that you schedule urgent dental care as soon as you suspect something is wrong.

 Something like an abscessed tooth will NOT go away on its own.
-Instead, you may end up needing a to remove the infected tooth pulp.
+Instead, you may end up needing an emergency root canal to remove the infected tooth pulp.
 You won’t know for sure until you get an official diagnosis from Dr. Nazarian.

-Dr. Nazarian is a dental implant and cosmetic dentist who also offers emergency dental services in Troy, MI.
-To schedule an emergency appointment with Dr. Nazarian, call the Premier Dental Center at (248) 457-0500.
+Dr. Ara Nazarian is a cosmetic and dental implant dentist in Troy, MI, who also offers emergency dental services.
+To schedule an emergency appointment with Dr. Nazarian, please call the Premier Dental Center at (248) 457-0500.